sem vs seo, the eternal digital marketing question

 A question we are often asked by those looking to gain traction with their digital marketing;

-Now this is not an easy question to answer, because in all fairness, it is not comparing apples with apples.
-Both SEM (search engine marketing) and SEO (search engine optimisation) have their own pros and cons when compared to each other.
+Now, this is not an easy question to answer, because, in all fairness, it is not comparing apples with apples.
+Both SEM (search engine marketing) & SEO (search engine optimisation) have their own pros & cons when compared to each other.

 Generally, we would recommend BOTH!

-SEM and SEO can in fact complement each other.
+SEM & SEO can in fact complement each other.
 For some more reading on this, check out our blog post on Why SEM & social media are important for SEO.

 Back to the question at hand though, which is better?
 Below we discuss the advantages of each to help you make your own assessment.